ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Non-Python modules documentation
 ================================

-For modules written in languages other than Python, there are two approaches to handling their documentation:
+For modules written in languages other than Python, there are two approaches to handling documentation:

 1. still create a ``.py`` file for documentation purposes that will contain the documentation-related sections described in this document or
 2. starting at ansible-core 2.14, you can instead create a ``.yml`` file that has the same data structure, but in pure YAML